• Skip to primary navigation

 Serenity Beginner Vest Pattern

-A sea of gorgeous neutrals paired with a slight shimmer makes this free crochet vest pattern as stunning as it is versatile.
-Easy project with very beginner-friendly skills required.
+A sea of gorgeous neutrals paired with a slight shimmer makes this vest as stunning as it is versatile.
+Easy project with very beginner-friendly skills.

 Get the Pattern